kdeldycke/awesome-engineering-team-management/README.md

 - [alex](https://github.com/get-alex/alex) - Whether your own or someone else’s writing, alex helps you find gender favoring, polarizing, race related, religion inconsiderate, or other unequal phrasing in text.
 - [BlaBlaMeter - Bullshit detection tool](http://www.blablameter.com/) - Produce a normalized metric of the bullshit content of a text.
 - [Marketing BS Detector](http://marketingbs.whiterhino.com) - Same as above, but with some tips given.
+- [Watson Text Tone Analyzer Demo](https://tone-analyzer-demo.ng.bluemix.net) - Analyzes text to get a sense of the overall tone of the document, or at the sentence level.
 - [The Punctuation Guide](https://www.thepunctuationguide.com) - Simple reference on how (and why) to use these special characters.
 - [Improve Your Writing With The GNU Style Checkers](https://www.linux.com/news/improve-your-writing-gnu-style-checkers/) - How to use `style` and `diction`, two venerable GNU utilities.
+- [JStylo & Anonymouth](https://psal.cs.drexel.edu/index.php/JStylo-Anonymouth) - Authorship attribution analysis tool and evasion (anonymization) framework.

 ## Career